senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 ### Agent

 The [Agent](https://dialogflow.com/docs/agents) in Dialogflow is the actual Facebook Messenger bot.
 The Agent can be understood as a NLU (Natural Language Understanding).
-For that it contains all building blocks to create a dialog flow like:
+Thus, it contains all building blocks to create a dialog flow:
 * Entities
 * Intents
-* Actions and parameter
+* Actions and Parameter
-* Fulfillments (webhook)
+* Fulfillments (Webhook)
 * etc.

 The Agent will be integrated into the Facebook Messenger.
-Here you see the Web Console where to define your Agent:
+Here you see the Web Console where to define your Agent.

 ![Dialogflow_Agent_Page](dialogflow_Agent_page.png)

 #### Language

 Dialogflow supports [multiple languages](https://dialogflow.com/docs/multi-language).
 For that reason you have do defined in the Agent which languages will be supported by your Agent.

-In your console, you have to swith between the language you had configured and you want to develop and test:
+In your console, you have to swith between the language you had configured and you want to develop and test.

 ![switch_language](switch_language.png)

 The user-sayings and prompts, defined in the intents, are influenced by this decision.